fsi-open/datasource/doc/en/drivers/doctrine.md

 $queryBuilder
     ->select('n')
     ->from('Name\Of\Entity', 'n')
-    ->where('n.active = 1') //All results will have additional condition.
+    ->where('n.active = 1') // All results will have additional condition.
 ;

 // Factory way: